 Non-Traditional Trademarks and Inherently Valuable Expression

-The Protection of Non-Traditional Marks: Critical Perspectives (Irene Calboli & Martin Senftleben eds., Oxford University Press 2018, Forthcoming)
+The Protection of Non-Traditional Trademarks: Critical Perspectives (Irene Calboli & Martin Senftleben eds., Oxford University Press 2018)

 Trademark laws now allow companies to obtain trademark rights in colors, three-dimensional shapes, scents, sounds, flavors, textures, and other “non-traditional” marks that identify and distinguish the source of goods or services.
 This paper argues that this type of trademark subject matter can communicate expression protected by the right to freedom of expression just like words that describe a product’s qualities or characteristics.
 These product attributes may intrinsically convey information, ideas, emotions, pleasures, or other messages unrelated to source-identification.
 For example, the color green can communicate an environmentally-friendly message and a human skull shape is often associated with death and holidays such as Halloween or the Day of the Dead.
 This commercial expression is protected by the right to freedom of expression in constitutions, human rights treaties, and statutes.
 Thus trademark laws regulating this expression must have a sufficient justification and should directly further the purpose of the law and not harm expressive values more than necessary to achieve that purpose.